Language-Research-Technology/ldaca-website/content/resources/guides/working-with-data/guidance-for-data-governance-decisions/index.md

 ---
-title: "Guidance for Data Governance Decisions"
+title: "Guidance for data governance decisions"
 date: 2023-10-18T12:09:10+11:00
 # tags: ["Governance, rights & access"]
 description: "Defines policies, roles, responsibilities and procedures for ongoing use and storage of data, as well as for access to data."